YannickKae/DIY-ETF-Investing/README.md

 ## Portfolio Tracking & Rebalancing

 Users must input their total portfolio value, including new funds to be invested, and the amounts invested in each ETF from their target allocation.
 The spreadsheet then identifies over- or under-investments in each ETF, aiding decisions on rebalancing (reallocation) or where to allocate the new funds.

+## Sustainability (ESG)

+Users can also choose to invest sustainably, but they need to be aware of what it means:

+Sustainable investing, also known as ESG (Environmental, Social, Governance) investing, is influencing the dynamics of corporate investment.
+The main principle is that ESG-conscious investors avoid *sinful* companies, i.e. those with poor environmental, social and governance performance.
+As a result, these companies must offer higher expected returns to attract investors, increasing their cost of capital.
+The increased cost of capital means that fewer of these companies' investment projects will have a positive net present value (NPV), which in turn means that fewer environmentally harmful or socially irresponsible projects will be realized.
+This is the desired effect of sustainable investing: to reduce harmful corporate activities through financial mechanisms.

+For users who choose ESG, this means accepting potentially lower returns compared to investing in *sinful* companies.
+Otherwise, there would be no real economic effect.